-This is a step-by-step guide on how you use this template to write your video script.
+This is a step-by-step guide on how you use this template to write your year in review video script.

 You can use this format for a news story of your own, but it's also great to sum up news from other sources as a service to your audience.

 Use one or a couple of relevant images/video clips.

 You cna produce this from your desk.
 You probably have all the information you need available already.

 Mention the number of takeaways in the title.
 It will work great if you can find a useful angle or one that is a bit contradictory or myth-busting.